alissatroiano/Milestone-2/README.md

 * The functions used to create the quiz for this project were copied from/learned by following the, 'How to Create JS Quiz App,' tutorial on [Webdevtrick.com](https://webdevtrick.com/create-javascript-quiz-program/) and adjusted by the developer.

-* The modal dialog box used to display the correct question answers, GIF images and descriptions was copied from [Bootstrap](https://getbootstrap.com/docs/4.5/components/modal/).
+* The modal dialog box used to display the correct question answers, GIF images, and descriptions was copied from [Bootstrap](https://getbootstrap.com/docs/4.5/components/modal/).

 * The modal dialog box used to display the directions for the game was copied from [Bootstrap](https://getbootstrap.com/docs/4.5/components/modal/).